MuhZubairAli/Database/README.md

   - SqlDataType(value = ""): for TSQL special datatypes
   - NotNull: for both local database and TSQL
   - Table(name = "", version = 1): for both local database and TSQL
-  - SerializedName(value="") for both local database and TSQL (This annotation is from GSON library for setting different name)

 ## Support for ModelBasedFactory
   This module also supports ModelBasedFactory Design Pattern for Database with inbuilt ExecutorService and all necessary helper functions for CRUD operations.